aluminiumgeek/cc-telegram/README.md

 ## Running tests ##
 You can run the full test suite using:

-`python -m unittest discover tests`
+`python3 -m unittest discover tests`